TheOdinProject/curriculum/rails_programming/mailers_advanced_topics/advanced_topics.md

 ### Advanced Layouts: Nesting Layouts and Passing Information

-We got pretty good coverage of view layouts in the lesson on Views but one other topic involves rendering multiple layouts for one page, which allows you to create unique sections that still reuse a lot of the stylings that you might want to keep consistent across your whole site (e.g. the footer).
+<span id='knowledge-check-6'>We got pretty good coverage of view layouts in the lesson on Views but one other topic involves rendering multiple layouts for one page, which allows you to create unique sections that still reuse a lot of the stylings that you might want to keep consistent across your whole site (e.g. the footer).
 For example, maybe the user pages should have a different styling than your home page.
-The first thought might be to try and have a different stylesheet for each layout but remember that Rails' Asset Pipeline jams all your stylesheets together anyway.
+The first thought might be to try and have a different stylesheet for each layout but remember that Rails' Asset Pipeline jams all your stylesheets together anyway.</span>

 A better way of doing things is to tell your layout to do some stuff (whatever you might normally have your layout do) and then render *another* layout using the `render :template => "your_layout.html.erb"` method.
 You are sort of using your layouts like a view might use a view partial.